hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_and_discourses/104_the_free_soul.md

 I am happy.
 Who shall blame whom, who praise whom?
 Whom to seek, whom to avoid?
 I seek none, nor avoid any, for I am all the universe.
 I praise myself, I blame myself, I suffer for myself, I am happy at my own will, I am free.
-This is the Jnâni, the brave and daring.
+This is the Jnāni, the brave and daring.
 Let the whole universe tumble down; he smiles and says it never existed, it was all a hallucination.
 He sees the universe tumble down.
 Where was it!
 Where has it gone!